Observations of [O I] emission in Comets C/2014 Q2 (Lovejoy) and C/2007 N3 (Lulin): Possible Influence of Solar Activity on Oxygen Line Ratios: Discussion

 \subsubsection{Lulin}

 We compare our calculated H$_2$O production rate for Lulin on 2009 February 15 to other works that have reported production rates for Lulin near this date.
 NIRSPEC observations from January 30 - February 1 by \cite{gibb2012chemical} reported production rates between $(1.13~\pm~0.02)\times10^{29}~s^{-1}$ and $(2.68~\pm~0.11)\times10^{29}~s^{-1}$, which agrees with our measurement of $(1.09~\pm~0.11)\times10^{29}~s^{-1}$ within uncertainty.
-However, other works reported production rates that do not agree with our measurement. \textit{Swift} observations obtained by \cite{bodewits2010swift} on January 28 yielded production rates between $\sim(6.7$\textendash $7.9~\pm~0.7)\times10^{29}~s^{-1}$, which is about 6 times larger than our measurement.
-AKARI observations from February 5 by \cite{ootsubo2012akari} resulted in a production rate of $(4.091~\pm~0.409)\times10^{28}~s^{-1}$, and narrowband photometry obtained on February 26 by \cite{bair2018coma} resulted in a production rate of $(6.0~\pm~0.3)\times10^{28}~s^{-1}$.
+However, other works reported production rates that do not agree with our measurement as closely. \textit{Swift} observations obtained by \cite{bodewits2010swift} on January 28 yielded production rates between $\sim(6.7$\textendash $7.9~\pm~0.7)\times10^{28}~s^{-1}$.
+AKARI observations from February 5 by \cite{ootsubo2012akari} resulted in a production rate of $(4.091~\pm~0.409)\times10^{28}~s^{-1}$.
+Narrowband photometry obtained on February 26 by \cite{bair2018coma} resulted in a production rate of $(6.0~\pm~0.3)\times10^{28}~s^{-1}$.
 These are each about a factor of 2 lower than our measurement.

 Water production in Lulin around these dates is clearly complex, given these several discrepant values found by various sources. \cite{gibb2012chemical} found that their measured water production rate fluctuated significantly even over a timescale of hours, and began steadily increasing the last date of their observations (February 1).
 They suggested that this variability could be due to a rotating jet morphology.
 Additionally, \cite{combi2019survey} predicted a water production rate that decreases with heliocentric distance post-perihelion according to the power law: